-- Classroom observation is the only evaluation option for assessing professional practice in Domains 2 and Educator provided evidence and artifacts will assist in the assessment of Domains 1 and 4. - An educator's final evaluation will consist of his/her level of performance within the 2011 Charlotte Danielson Framework for Teaching Domains 1-4 (60% Domains 1-4) and student growth data (40%). - The final evaluation effectiveness rating will be determined using a scoring system with weighted averages for Domains 1-4, as provided in Table 1 above, and an average of three years' student growth data, when available, for Domain 5. - The final evaluation rating of highly effective, effective, minimally effective, or ineffective correlates to the Danielson Framework of Teaching in the following way: Highly effective=Distinguished, Effective=Proficient, Minimally Effective=Basic, Ineffective=Unsatisfactory. - Educators' attendance and disciplinary record, if applicable, will be documented.
+- Classroom observation is the only evaluation option for assessing professional practice in Domains 2 and Educator provided evidence and artifacts will assist in the assessment of Domains 1 and 4. - An educator's final evaluation will consist of his/her level of performance within the 2011 Charlotte Danielson Framework for Teaching (60% Domains 1-4) and student growth data (40%). - The final evaluation effectiveness rating will be determined using a scoring system with weighted averages for Domains 1-4 and a three-year student growth data average for Domain 5. - The final evaluation rating of highly effective, effective, minimally effective, or ineffective correlates to the Danielson Framework of Teaching in the following way: Highly effective=Distinguished, Effective=Proficient, Minimally Effective=Basic, Ineffective=Unsatisfactory. - Educators' attendance and disciplinary record, if applicable, will be documented.
 Attendance will be documented as the number of leave days taken by the educator.
-FMLA, Medical, Workers Comp, School Business, Union Business, and Professional Development will not be counted toward this total. - Significant, relevant accomplishments, contributions and training will be factored into a teacher's evaluation.
-This factor shall be based on whether the educator contributes above the normal expectations for an individual in his/her peer group and has demonstrated a recorded of exceptional performance. - Standard for Success Software Platform will used to record and house educator goals, observation documentation, mid-year reviews, final evaluation results as well as to receive feedback on targets for growth in professional practice, evidence, and artifacts related to components of student growth.
+FMLA, Workers Comp, School Business, Union Business, and Professional Development will not be counted toward this total. - Significant, relevant accomplishments, contributions and training will be factored into a teacher's evaluation.
+This factor shall be based on whether the educator contributes above the normal expectations for an individual in his/her peer group and having demonstrated a recorded of exceptional performance. - Stages Software Platform will used to record an house educator goals, observation documentation, midyear reviews, final evaluation results as well as to receive feedback on targets for growth in professional practice, evidence, and artifacts related to components of student growth.